You do not need a Texas driver’s license to register to vote.

 Your driver’s license doesn’t have to have a star on it.

-The last few years, the state of Texas has started issuing their Real ID-compliant driver licenses.
-These licenses feature a gold circle with a star imprint.
+In 2016, Texas started issuing Real ID-compliant driver’s licenses.
+The licenses feature a gold circle with a star imprint.

-Starting in October 2020, these driver’s licenses will be needed to fly domestically as part of the Real ID Act Congress passed in response to 9/11.
-However, they are NOT necessary for voting.
-Old driver licenses will still be valid for other state-related purposes like driving, banking, and voting.
+These new driver’s licenses are needed to fly domestically as part of the Real ID Act Congress passed in response to 9/11.
+However, they are NOT necessary for voting; old driver's licenses will still be valid for state-related purposes like driving, banking, and voting.

 In fact, with the exception of the U.S. Citizenship Certificate, for voters aged 18-69, photo IDs can be expired for up to 4 years before and still be presented for voter qualification at the polling place.
 For voters 70 years of age or older, photo IDs can be expired for any number of years, as long as the identification is otherwise valid.